hermanthehermit/hermanthehermit.github.io/index.md

 published: true
 ---

-Brian Beyer is a working fraud specialist and cybersecurity student looking to enter the infosec field.
+Brian Beyer is a working fraud analyst studying Full Stack Development and working toward a career change to the SDE field.

 If you're interested in collaborating or would like to discuss anything with me, please feel free to reach out via email or social media.